Built for the Frontlines

 Darrow's Plaintiff Services team offers plaintiff attorneys a streamlined, expert-led solution for identifying, qualifying, and onboarding high-quality plaintiffs in mass tort and complex litigation.
 Designed for plaintiff-side firms looking to accelerate case development without sacrificing precision or compliance, Plaintiff Services delivers credible, motivated individuals who align with your legal theory and litigation goals.

-Whether your matter was sourced by Darrow or originated internally, our team works alongside yours to define ideal plaintiff profiles, craft strategic messaging, and launch targeted outreach campaigns.
+Whether your matter was sourced by Darrow or originated internally, our team works alongside yours to define ideal plaintiff profiles, craft strategic messaging, and launch outreach campaigns.
 Every lead is evaluated for eligibility, credibility, and readiness to serve as a representative.

 The result: only vetted, case-aligned plaintiffs are introduced to your firm, complete with supporting documentation, legal context, and real-time visibility inside Darrow’s PlaintiffLink Hub.